infotiv-research/infotiv-research.github.io/_posts/2022-09-02-thesis-gokart.markdown

 ### Potential Research questions

- - Is it possible to partial training in the simulator and do fine-tuning in the real (physical) environment?
+ - Investigate the possibility of to partial training in the simulator and fine-tuning in the real (physical) environment
  - The effect of introducing new sensors and sensor fusion on driving quality
  - Use of digital twins for training and testing